 Typical hours of work are from Monday to Saturday from 6 a.m. until 10 p.m.
 There may be occasional work that starts earlier or work on Sunday and holidays.

-Temporary lane closures on W. Broadway, Hemlock Street and 8th Avenue may be implemented to support concrete pour activities.
+The will be temporary lane closures on W. Broadway and Hemlock Street between 8th and 10th avenues may be implemented to support permanent utility work.

 Arbutus Station